BarisAlbayrakIEEE/lock_free/README.md

 5. Add the old head to the reclaim list
 6. Return the data

-See the documentation of Hazard_Ptr.hpp for the details about the hazard pointers.
+See the documentation of the [hazard pointer header](Hazard_Ptr.hpp) for the details about the hazard pointers.

 ### 2.3.5.
 Progress <a id='sec235'></a>
 Strictly lock-free execution as the threads serializing on the head node